illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ![Create plane](/img/assignments/mp1/image3.png)

 Unity's default plane size is $$10 \times 10 \hspace{0.5em} (X \times Z)$$ units.
 In order to make your room 15 units wide, you have to scale the plane.
 On the right side (in the default editor layout) you will find the Inspector window.
 This window provides details about the currently selected object.
 Select the plane in the Scene view, and the Inspector will fill with information and settings for said plane.
-Find the “Scale” option, and set it to 1.5 on the $$ X $$ and $$ Z $$ to make your plane 15 units wide and long.
+Find the “Scale” option, and set the $$ X $$ and $$ Z $$ values to $$ 1.5 $$ to make your plane 15 units wide and long.

 ![Inspector](/img/assignments/mp1/image7.png)